Wait. Isn't Yellowdig an automatic grading system?

 Yes and no.

-Yellowdig does pass a grade to your LMS in the form of a proportion.
-Roughly, this proportion indicates the degree to which a student has participated in Yellowdig thus far in the course.
-In the traditional sense of the word, this is a grade that reflects student effort.
+Yellowdig does pass a grade to your LMS that reflects a student's level of effort.
 So in that sense, Yellowdig's point system is indeed a grading system.

 What is the purpose of a grading system that doesn't assess students?

-By way of an answer, consider some related questions:
+By way of an answer, let's break this down into sub-questions.

 1. What is the purpose of using a discussion platform?

-I would argue it is the former.
-There are a lot of other, better ways of assessing individual student knowledge (e.g., tests, quizzes, paper writing).
-There are not a lot of other, better ways of creating an active community space where students can enjoy the benefits of interacting and engaging with each other and content that is important to their learning experience.
+We would argue that it is the former.
+There are many other, better ways of assessing individual student knowledge (e.g., tests, quizzes, paper writing).
+There aren't many other, better ways of creating an active community space where students can enjoy the benefits of interacting and engaging with each other.

 Yellowdig's point system is a gamification system—a system that uses game elements to facilitate or incentivize user interaction.
-Yellowdig was designed to use a certain amount of course credit, set by an instructor, as a motivator to get students to sign in to the platform and participate in Yellowdig.
+Points and grades motivate specific patterns of engagement.
 By rewarding activity that fosters useful conversations, the points drive students to behave in ways that create dynamic, interesting, and engaging communities.
-These communities, and the conversations that take place in them, provide a lot of positive benefits for learners and instructors.
+These communities—and the conversations that take place in them—benefit learners and instructors.

 2. What is the purpose of attendance and participation grades?

 Rewarding students for Yellowdig activity is just like rewarding students for attendance and participation.
-If students regularly log in to the board, that's a form of attendance.
-And if students regularly create new Posts, comment on peers' Posts, react to Posts, and so on, those are all forms of participation.
-Additionally, just as particularly insightful comments are acknowledged and rewarded in classroom settings, insightful Yellowdig Posts and Comments are acknowledged and rewarded through instructor Accolades and student Reactions.
+If students regularly post in their Community, that's a form of attendance.
+And just as insightful comments are acknowledged and rewarded in classroom settings, so insightful Yellowdig posts and comments are acknowledged and rewarded through instructor accolades and student reactions, which confer points to the recipient.